faenrandir/a_careful_examination/documents/visionary_and_prophetic_experience/vetting-the-visitors.md

 I discuss the hallmarks of objectivity (information content, orthogonality, transmissability, and reproducibility) in [this comment](https://www.reddit.com/r/mormon/comments/f8watk/does_god_have_a_spleen_when_we_are_resurrected/fkiw2mn/).

-Because the line between subjective and objective experience is not always clear, it is possible for humans to believe they are communicating with a being which exists external to them, when in reality they are communicating subjectively (i.e., their mind is imagining or projecting).
+Because the line between subjective and objective experience is not always clear, it is possible for humans to believe they are communicating with a being which exists external to them, when in reality they are communicating subjectively[^subjectivecommunication].
 Fully XXXXX % of individuals hallucinate and a significant portion of the population experiences hallucinations of such vividness that they are not able to distinguish them from an objective reality (XXXX add source XXXX).

 The field of communication (and at this point nearly all scientific disciplines) use [reciever operator characteristic plots](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) or equivalents to visually represent the ability of a given communication method to distinguish real and spurious signal.
 [XXXX need to logically embed, footnote, or discard XXXXX]